ngs-docs/2017-dibsi-metagenomics/binning.rst

 If you want to return to the shell and continue running bash commands, the jupyter notebook will remain open in the background due to the "&"

+Just hit enter in the shell window to regenerate the command line prompty.
+Your notebook will remain open.

 ----------------------------------------------------------------------------------------------------------------------------